MicrosoftDocs/biztalk-docs/his/core/application-integration-importhostdefs.md

    ```

 1. Review the copybook to import.
+For the next steps, make sure that the **Use Importer defaults** option isn't selected.
 When you're ready, select **Next**.

    :::image type="content" source="media/la-newproject-import-hostdef9.png" alt-text="Dialog with pre-loaded Host Definition in Visual Studio (IMS)":::